Christopher Green (legal scholar)

-Christopher R. Green is an American legal scholar who serves as a professor at the University of Mississippi School of Law.
+Christopher R. Green is an American legal scholar who is a former professor at the University of Mississippi School of Law also holding the James L. Whitten Chair of Law and Government.
 Prior to joining the law school he practiced law with Phelps Dunbar in Jackson, Mississippi, specializing in appellate litigation, and clerked for Judge Rhesa Barksdale of the U.S. Court of Appeals for the Fifth Circuit.
 Professor Green teaches Criminal Law, Constitutional Law, Federal Jurisdiction, Constitutional Law Seminar, Real Estate Transactions, and Commercial Paper.

 Early life and education

 Green graduated summa cum laude from Princeton University, receiving the Lyman Hotchkiss Atwater Prize in Politics for the highest academic standing in the Politics Department and the John G. Buchanan Prize in Politics for the outstanding senior thesis in the Politics Department; he was a member of Phi Beta Kappa.
 Afterwards, Green enrolled at Yale Law School, where he was a senior editor of the Yale Law Journal.